aitgcodes/litesoph-wiki/source/Bugs.rst

 Bugs!
 ===============
-Report any bug or raise any issue with LITESOPH on `https://github.com/LITESOPH/litesoph/issues <https://github.com/LITESOPH/litesoph/issues>`_.
+Report any bug or raise any issue with LITESOPH at `https://github.com/LITESOPH/litesoph/issues <https://github.com/LITESOPH/litesoph/issues>`_.